 Unfortunately, we were four decades too late for that, and by the time we visited Lincoln Valley for the first time in 2004, Joe, and most of the town, had vanished.
 So barring the invention of time travel, we have only old newspaper articles, like Leonard Lund’s story in the Saturday, August 22nd, 1970 edition of the Minot Daily News, to take us back in time.
 It was from Mr. Lund’s story that we learned about Joe Leintz and his status as the last resident of Lincoln Valley.

 We revisited Lincoln Valley in May of 2010 and took the photos on this page, and we found things quite similar to our last visit, with the obvious exception of the Opp house, which is no longer standing.
 The field just to the northeast of Lincoln Valley where it once stood is now entirely farm land and no evidence of its existence remains above ground.

 Due to a gathering of Lincoln Valley folks which took place recently, we found the tall grass on the town site nicely trimmed.
-The building shown above, the former bar and ice cream parlor, is in much the same condition as it was when we visited in 2004 and 2005, but you can see it is slowly sinking on its foundation.
+The building shown above, the former bar and ice cream parlor, is in much the same condition as it was when we visited in 2004, but you can see it is slowly sinking on its foundation.

 Lincoln Valley was an unincorporated town, and although it had electricity, it never had a municipal water system.
 Nearly every residence had its own well, and there was a community well, too.
 On a related note, there are open holes all over the townsite and it would be very easy to fall into one, especially on days when the grass is not as nicely mowed as it was on this day.
 The first time we visited, the grass was waist high, so if you visit Lincoln Valley, be careful.